 Around the mid nineteenth century, on the heals of the industrial revolution, monuments were still largely created by hand; typically of marble, a soft stone beautifully suited for hand carving.
 Highly specialized letter carvers are employed to engrave inscriptions, using varied alphabets and lettering styles, mostly following the lead of popular print/advertising design and lettering styles outside of the monument industry.

 Benjamin C. Tilghman invents and patents the sandblasting process.
-Tilghman will go on throughout the 1870s to improve upon his design and apply for new patents.
+Throughout the 1870s Tilghman would continue to improve upon his design and apply for new patents.
 At this point in time sandblasting is mainly used for sharpening and cleaning metals, and etching glass.

-New methods are being employed to increase production time and quality of gravestone manufacturing, and the occupation of memorial draftsman is created.
+New methods are being employed to increase production speed and quality of gravestone manufacturing, and the occupation of memorial draftsman is created.

 Efforts to speed up the memorial making process continue.
 Standardized lettering styles specific to the monument industry begin to be more thoroughly documented and distributed through articles in trade publications, the creation of lettering plates, and the printing of lettering books.
 These advances begin giving less specialized workers the ability to complete the lettering on a memorial.

 F.A.
 Church begins his Practical Lettering for Memorials column in the American Stone Trade magazine, with the intent of educating the industry on a mechanical process to allow less skilled draftsmen to lay out lettering without freehand drawing.
 Church will go on to have a book printed under the same name.